-Since 2012, Carmignac, as a UNPRI signatory (United Nations Principles of Responsible Investment) and a French investment firm (under the French government’s directive Grenelle II Law, art 224-238, 2010), has raised the level of its transparency in regards to the application of Environment, Social and Governance (ESG) criteria in its investment process.
-Each UNPRI principle has been implemented across most of its Fund range.
+By becoming a UNPRI signatory (United Nations Principles of Responsible Investment) in 2012, and as a French investment firm (under the French government’s directive Grenelle II Law, art 224-238, 2010), we have further raised the level of transparency in regards to the application of Environment, Social and Governance (ESG) criteria in our investment process.
+We have implemented each UNPRI principle across most of our Fund range.

-Present in the investment industry for close to 30 years, Carmignac has always committed to being:
+Present in the investment industry for close to 30 years, we have always committed to being:

-- Independent: The capital is held entirely by its directors, fund managers and staff.
-The company is not attached to any group, significantly limiting the risk of conflicts of interest with companies in which it invests its assets under management.
+Independent: The capital is held entirely by our Directors, Fund Managers and staff.
+We are not attached to any group, significantly limiting the risk of conflicts of interest with companies in which we invest our assets under management (AUM).

-- Transparent: In each quarterly report, Carmignac publishes a detailed breakdown of its fund portfolios.
-The report is made available to the general public on its website, which ensures complete clarity of its investment strategies.
-The Funds’ audited annual reports include comments on the major ESG issues affecting companies in which Carmignac holds an interest.
+Transparent: In each quarterly report, we publish a detailed breakdown of our Funds’ portfolios.
+This report is made available to the general public on our website, which ensures complete clarity of our investment strategies.
+The Funds’ audited annual reports include comments on the major ESG issues affecting companies in which we hold an interest.

-- Responsible: When selecting securities, Carmignac excludes companies involved in controversial activities such as anti-personnel mines and cluster munitions*.
-The company also practices negative screening on globally recognized norms-based conventions and EU sanctions.
-Regular meetings with managers of the companies in which it invests, and visits to production sites around the world, are the most reliable way of assessing how much weight companies attach to ESG criteria and their promotion of sustainable development.
+Responsible: When selecting securities, we exclude companies involved in controversial activities such as anti-personnel mines and cluster munitions.
+We also practice negative screening on globally recognized norms-based conventions and European Union sanctions*.
+Regular meetings with managers of the companies in which the Funds invest, and visits to production sites around the world, are the most reliable way of assessing how much weight companies attach to ESG criteria and their promotion of sustainable development.
 Carmignac’s active voting policy is part of this commitment to promote best practices in all companies.

-*For more detail on sector related exclusions please contact Carmignac.
+*For more details on sector related exclusions please see below and/or contact us.

-What do E, S, and G mean to Carmignac?
+What do E, S, and G mean to us?

-- Environment: The scope of Carmignac’s interest includes the impact of companies on the environment and their ability to propose services and products which respond to environmental challenges.
-Environmental issues the firm considers could include companies’ treatment of carbon emissions, pollution, waste, and water usage.
+- Environment: The scope of our interest includes the impact of companies on the environment and their ability to propose services and products which respond to environmental challenges.
+Environmental issues we consider could include companies’ treatment of carbon emissions, pollution, waste, and water usage.

-- Social: Carmignac focuses on monitoring the impact of companies with all of their stakeholders (suppliers, employees, consumers) and the increasing public expectations of social responsibility.
-Social issues the firm considers could include all types of employment abuses, staff turnover metrics, diversity, work place health and safety, income distribution, and product safety.
+- Social: We focus on monitoring the impact of companies with all of our stakeholders (suppliers, employees, consumers) and the increasing public expectations of social responsibility.
+Social issues we consider could include all types of employment abuses, staff turnover metrics, diversity, workplace health and safety, income distribution, and product safety.

-- Governance: Carmignac focuses on the enhanced value created by companies that encourage governance ethics.
-Governance issues the firm considers could include any tendency towards uses of bribery and corruption, government’s involvement and impact on management, board independence, executive compensation, and anticompetitive practices.
+- Governance: We concentrate on the enhanced value created by companies that encourage governance ethics.
+Governance issues we consider could include any tendency towards uses of bribery and corruption, governments involvement and impact on management, board independence, executive compensation, and anticompetitive practices.

-Carmignac has made a public commitment to adopt and apply the United Nations Principles for Responsible Investment (UNPRI).
-Today, over 1,100 Investment Managers have signed the UNPRI, advocating the consideration of Environmental, Social and Corporate Governance issues in investment practices.
-The company has gradually introduced the UNPRI’s six responsible investment principles into most of its Funds:
+We have made a public commitment to adopt and apply the United Nations Principles for Responsible Investment (UNPRI).
+Today, over 1,800 Investment Managers have signed the UNPRI, advocating the consideration of Environmental, Social and Corporate Governance issues in investment practices.
+We have gradually introduced the UNPRI’s six responsible investment principles into most of our Funds: